ngscheurich/web-starter/README.md

     npm start

-You should now have a web server listening—and serving your game—at http://localhost:8080.
+You should now have a web server ready to roll at http://localhost:8080.
 Cool.

 ## Production

-Ready to distribute your game to the ravenous masses?
+Ready to distribute your project?

     npm build